sjl-sjtu/GWAS_meta/README.md

-# GWAS_meta: A rapid Bayesian methods for subset selection and GWAS meta-analysis.
+# GWASmeta: A rapid Bayesian methods for subset selection and GWAS meta-analysis.
 This package provids three methods to get optimal ABF for the variant-trait association in Bayesian GWAS meta-analysis across numerous studies.
 The three approaches include Subset-Exhaustive, MCMC and Shotgun Stochastic Search.

 Latest revision: Jan.
 24th, 2024.